JackSzwergold/Writing/memories/Being Bullied About a Black and White TV.md

 Anyway, I was a new kid at P.S.
 253 and eating lunch in the cafeteria with the handful of new friends I had.

-As I’m sitting there eating my salami sandwich with a can of Mott’s Applejuice—with a side of Hydrox cookies—I noticed Bruce Becker looking towards me.
+As I’m sitting there eating my salami sandwich with a can of Mott’s apple juice—with a side of Hydrox cookies—I noticed Bruce Becker looking towards me.
 I pretended to ignore him, but then he straddled up on the seat next to me and poked me in the shoulder.

 “Hey, Jack…” he said, “Can I have a cookie?” he asked.